openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Wallet MUST be able to process multiple occurences of the URL query parameters `credential_type`.
 Multiple occurences MUST be treated as multiple values of the respective parameter.

-The Issuer MUST ensure the release of any privacy-sensitive data is legally based (e.g., if passing an e-mail address in the `login_hint` parameter).
+The Issuer MUST ensure the release of any privacy-sensitive data is legally based.

 Below is a non-normative example of an Issuance Initiation Request in an authorization code flow: